The Interplay between Utility and Risk in Portfolio Selection: Additional Results and Proofs

-\begin{proof} It is not difficult to verify $\mathcal{U}_{w,r}$ is a utility functional.
-Moreover, we omit the proofs of statements (1)–(4) as well as statement (7), because they are elementary.
-That leaves statements (5), (6) and (8) whose proofs are given below.
+\begin{proof} It is not difficult to verify $\mathcal{U}_{w,r}$ is a normalized utility functional.
+Moreover, we omit the proofs of statements (1)--(4) because they are elementary.
+That leaves statement (5).
+So, assume $\mathcal{U}$ is cash-concave.
+Let $\lambda \in (0,1)$, $Y \in L$ and $Z \coloneqq wY+w(1+r)$.
+Then, by cash-concavity,